Khandaker Mosharraf Hossain (born 1946): Politics

 Hossain has been a member of the Standing Committee of the Bangladesh Nationalist Party (BNP) since 1994.
 He was elected as a Jatiya Sangsad member from the Comilla-2 constituency in the national elections for four terms since 1991.
 He was the Minister of Energy and Mineral Resources and Home Affairs during 1991–1996.
 He was also the Minister of Health and Family Welfare during the preceding Four Party Alliance government.

 Hossain was the chairman of the 56th World Health Assembly (WHA) in 2002.
-He was awarded with the "World No Tobacco Award" by the World Health Organization during the 57th WHA for his contribution to the anti-tobacco campaign in Bangladesh.
+He was awarded the "World No Tobacco Award" by the World Health Organization during the 57th WHA for his contribution to the anti-tobacco campaign in Bangladesh.

+On 12 March 2026, Hossain presided over the first sitting of the parliament as the senior-most member (pro tem speaker).
+In this role, he administered the oath to the newly elected members and chaired the session until the election of the Speaker of the Jatiya Sangsad.

+Controversies

+Hossain has been involved in multiple controversies primarily related to corruption, graft, and money laundering allegations over the years.
+He was indicted in a money laundering case where authorities accused him of illegally acquiring wealth and transferring funds abroad, while separate investigations by the Anti-Corruption Commission (ACC) alleged the existence of significant undisclosed assets.
+In a money laundering case, he was accused of transferring approximately £800,000 (around Tk 9-10 crore) to a UK bank account and concealing assets worth over Tk 9 crore.
+In a separate graft case filed by the Anti-Corruption Commission (ACC), he and his son were accused of misappropriating about Tk 48-49 lakh from government development funds, including projects linked to international financing such as the World Bank.

 Personal life

 Hossain is married to Bilquis Akther Hossain.
-They have two sons Khandaker Mahbub Hossain and Khandaker Maruf Hossain, and one daughter Mahzabin Khandaker and 4 Grandsons Khandaker Mashraf Hossain, Rishan Islam, Khandaker Mishraq Hossain and Khandaker Miraaf Hossain, including 1 Granddaughter Mihira Siara Khandaker.
+They have two sons, and one daughter.